Medieval Hamlet to Explore

 Your Vacation: Between the Sea & the Valley

 Campiglia Marittima is the perfect location for a vacation to discover the most famous beaches and towns of the Etruscan coast.

 In the hamlet, you fall back into time with it’s narrow streets that bring you to the main square, the small, artisan workshops and the warmth of the locals, which meld together, creating a unique atmosphere.

 Campiglia Marittima is not only an ancient town reborn only during the tourist season, but rather, very modern and lively all year round.

 For years now, various events have been organized in the medieval hamlet during the middle of August, including the exciting Apriti Borgo, the festival of street theater and traveling shows.

 From late afternoon on the streets of the town are filled with stalls with gastronomic specialties (and not only) and people awaiting the start of the performances of street artists.
 There's an admission fee (at least for those who enter the village from a certain time onwards).
 It is a very nice event, absolutely not to be missed!

 Located in Venturina, part of Campiglia Marittima, are the Calidario thermal baths, which are open almost all year round.
 Famous even during Etruscan times, these baths draw upon natural, thermal springs with water temperatures at 36 degrees.

-The typical Campiglia Marittima dessert is "schiaccia campigliese", a crunchy cake, which is especially good if eaten with a good glass of Tuscan Vinsanto or a similar sweet liquor.
-You can buy this in bakeries in and around the Hamlet.
+The typical Campiglia Marittima dessert is "schiaccia campigliese", a soft cake with a crunch to it with the addition of nuts (walnuts and pine nuts.)
+It is especially good if eaten with a good glass of Tuscan Vinsanto or a similar sweet liquor.
+You can buy this in bakeries in and around the hamlet.